A05annex/a05annexUtil/README.md

 ## Release Notes

-* version 0.9.6 - 04-May-2023 - Added `Utl.inTolerance(...)` method for testing whether a value
+* version 0.9.6 - 04-May-2023 - 2023 Charged Up season and post season improvements:
-  is within a specified tolerance of a target.
+  * Added `Utl.inTolerance(...)` method for testing whether a value is within a specified tolerance of a target value.
+  * Fixed an issue in explicit specification of path control point headings where the detection/correction of interactively edited headings for the &plusmn;180&deg; boundary was being applied to headings explicitly set in a control point dialog box, which could corrupt the value being set.
 * version 0.9.5 - 07-Feb-2023 - API for manually edited control point rotation speed.
 * version 0.9.4 - 18-Nov-2022 - Bug fixes, documentation, more unit testing.
 * version 0.9.3 - 11-Feb-2022 - Prep for 2022 Rapid React:
-  * Made AngleD more roust and added AngleConstantD implementation.
+  * Made <code>AngleD</code> more robust and added <code>AngleConstantD</code> implementation.
-  * KochanekBartelsSpline: bug fixes and robot actions:
+  * <code>KochanekBartelsSpline</code>: bug fixes and robot actions:
-    * Headings are now specified using AngleD
+    * Headings are now specified using <code>AngleD</code>
     * When derivatives for control points adjacent to the start and end control points were set to zero this would generate a divide by zero condition that broke the path between the adjacent point and the start or end point.
 This has been fixed.